syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 //Load the signed PDF document.
 PdfLoadedDocument signedDocument = new PdfLoadedDocument(stream);
 //Load the PDF page.
 PdfLoadedPage loadedPage = signedDocument.Pages[0] as PdfLoadedPage;

 //Gets the first signature field of the PDF document.
 PdfLoadedSignatureField signatureField2 = signedDocument.Form.Fields[1] as PdfLoadedSignatureField;
 //Add signature to the signature field. signatureField2.Signature = new PdfSignature(signedDocument, loadedPage, certificate1, "Signature", signatureField2);
 //Get the image as a stream.
 Stream imageStream2 = typeof(MainPage).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Teacher Signature.png");
 //Sets an image for the signature field.
 PdfBitmap signatureImage1 = new PdfBitmap(imageStream2);
 //Draw an image in the signature appearance. signatureField2.Signature.Appearance.Normal.Graphics.DrawImage(signatureImage1, 0, 0, 90, 20);

 //Save the document to the stream.
 MemoryStream ms = new MemoryStream();
 signedDocument.Save(ms);
 //Close the documents.
 signedDocument.Close(true);
 loadedDocument.Close(true);
 //The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
-Refer to the PDF/Xamarin section for respective code samples

-if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+Refer to the PDF/Xamarin section for respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows) {
-{
     Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Output.pdf", "application/pdf", stream);